Miami Middle School Students Hope Their Magazine Will Help End Gun Violence

 The students are also planning a bus trip in March to deliver the magazines to the local offices of federal lawmakers who represent South Florida.
 The offices of U.S. Sen. Marco Rubio, a Republican, and Reps.
 Debbie Mucarsel-Powell and Donna Shalala, both Democrats, are on the students' itinerary, as are state legislators and school board members.
 The field trip is being funded with a $1,250 grant from The Education Fund, a nonprofit that supports public school teachers in Miami-Dade County.

-"Our goal is for all of them to listen to us, the youths, because we are the future," said eighth grader and club member Susana Martinez.
+"Our goal is for all of them to listen to us, the youths, because we are the future," said eighth-grader and club member Susana Martinez.
 "That's what legislators always say — that we are the future.
 But what about the now?"

-Fellow eighth grader Angelina Cotnam, who is one of the group's leaders, wrote a harrowing poem for the magazine that depicts a school shooting from the perspective of a student hiding in a classroom.
+Fellow eighth-grader Angelina Cotnam, who is one of the group's leaders, wrote a harrowing poem for the magazine that depicts a school shooting from the perspective of a student hiding in a classroom.

 She described kids "crowd[ing] together like rats" in corners of classrooms during lockdown drills.
 She depicted students texting family or friends as they fear for their lives: In the corner, a light shines with a final goodbye.

-Cotnam said it's scary that adults seem to be helpless when it comes to mass shootings, unable to stop them.
+Angelina said it's scary that adults seem to be helpless when it comes to mass shootings, unable to stop them.

 "It's terrible to know every time we have an alarm or a drill — we don't know if it's a drill or not, it could be real — that it could be our last day seeing our friends and our parents and everyone we care for alive," she said.